Please Note These Articles are meant for information purposes only and are not a substitute for Medical or Psychological treatment.

 - Rational beliefs are realistic, flexible and do not blow events out of proportion.
 They lead to healthy, appropriate feelings.

-Changing the way you think and feel takes work and practice; however, the change in the way you react and behave makes it worthwhile.
+Changing the way you think and feel takes work and practise; however, the change in the way you react and behave makes it worthwhile.

 Article © 2010-2011 Michael Cohen